Economy of Scotland: Railways

 The Scottish railway networks were built in the Victorian era by private investors, primarily for the movement of goods, such as coal.
 In 1963, the UK Transport Minister Ernest Marples commissioned a review of the railway network which recommended closures in many places, which were adopted.
 A reprieve was earned by Liberal MPs in the Highlands who successfully argued that the skeletal railway network in the highlands was the only system which still functioned during periods of heavy snow when roads were blocked.
 These railways were kept open, however many uneconomic local railway services were closed as they had lost passenger traffic to the bus and the car, and goods traffic to road hauliers.
 Most railway services today are local passenger services in and around Glasgow, and intercity or regional passenger rail services as part of the ScotRail franchise, currently operated by Abellio.
 The Scottish Government also commissions the Caledonian Sleeper franchise, providing overnight sleeper services to London.
 Both cross-border mainline services are commissioned by the UK government on the West Coast Main Line and the East Coast Main Line.
 Most railways in Scotland are not electrified north of Central Belt rail, however there are plans to electrify the majority of railway lines.

 Local transport

 The majority of transport infrastructure are local roads, maintained by Councils.
 Quality of local roads varies according to that Council's funding priorities.
 Bus services are private businesses operating commercially or under contract by the local Council.
-SPT operates the Glasgow Subway - a circular narrow-gauge railway disconnected from the rest of the railway network.
-The City of Edinburgh embarked on a disastrous tram project - the only light railway in Scotland - which is the subject of an on-going judge-led inquiry into failings at the Council in designing and commissioning the project.
+SPT operates the Glasgow Subway – a circular narrow-gauge railway disconnected from the rest of the railway network.
+The City of Edinburgh operates the Edinburgh Trams – the only light railway in Scotland.
 In many of the seven crofting counties, many roads are single-track with passing places.
-Drivers negotiate these passing places by pulling into the left - if the pulling place is to the driver's left, the on-coming vehicle has priority.
+Drivers negotiate these passing places by pulling into the left – if the pulling place is to the driver's left, the on-coming vehicle has priority.